 Reproducible research hackathon: experience report

-Last week, on July 3rd, we held an on-line hackathon on reproducible research issues.
-This hackathon was a collaborative effort to bring GNU Guix to concrete examples inspired by to contributions the recent Ten Years Reproducibility Challenge organized by ReScience.
+Two weeks ago, on June 27th, we held an second on-line hackathon on reproducible research issues.
+This hackathon was a collaborative effort to bring GNU Guix to concrete examples inspired by contributions to the online journal ReScience C.

 The day was interspersed by three video chats; the first to exchange about